 Anxiety disorders, cognitive-behavior therapy, prediction of treatment outcome, especially by family relationship factors (expressed emotion).

-Professor Chambless will be accepting new graduate students for the admissions in the Fall 2015.
+Professor Chambless will not be accepting new graduate students for Fall 2016 admission.

 PSYC 704 Research Methods in Clinical Psychology

 Psychology Graduate Group

 Allred, K. M., & Chambless, D. L. (in press) Attributions and race are critical: Perceived criticism in a sample of African American and White community participants.
 Behavior Therapy.